loridge/Crossing-Minimization-in-k-layered-Hierarchical-Graphs/README.md

 ## Major Bugs:
 ### Crossing Function does not work
 - if the fixed and free layer are reversed, the count goes way off.
+- EDIT: the crossing function does not work as intended.
 ### Crossing Function and its helper is not optimized